Skip to main content

 }

-Scripts can reference values located inside tables and not just regular fields.
-To speed up rule checks, we recommend saving tables as variables and then referencing such variables instead of the original tables.
-If a variable contains an entire table, you can use the Instances property to access the table’s rows and then use the Field GetChild method to get the value of a particular cell in a row.
-The sample script below sums up all values in the Total Price column and compares the result to the value of the Total field:
+Scripts can reference table values, not just regular fields.
+To speed up rule checks, save tables as variables and reference the variables instead of re-fetching the table.
+If a variable holds an entire table, use the Instances property to access rows, then use GetChild to get a specific cell in a row.
+The sample below sums all values in the Total Price column and compares the result to the Total field:

 var totalField = Context.GetField("Total");